SadieKan/Who-Am-I/README.md

   - _Similar to other celebrations, either my family or one of the families we are friends with will host a party.
 Since moon cake is the staple of this festival, we are sure to eat lost of it.
 Sometimes, some of the moms will even make their own mooncakes._

 # Chinese: Cultural Foods
+Dumplings (_Jiaozi_/饺子)
+- Thin layer of dough wrapped around filling.
+This filling may include vegetables, pork, and mutton.
+- They were originally created by the physician, Zhang Zhongjing, in order to treat frostbite.
+- It is eaten on many holidays/celebrations, such as Chinese New Year.

+Chinese Noodles (_Miàn Tiáo_/面条)
+- My favorite foods are Chinese noodles, more specifically, _xiao mian_.
+Similar to how there is a variety of different types of pasta dishes, there is an abundant assortment of different Chinese noodle dishes.
+- Some of my favorite noodle dishes:
+  - Zhajiangmian: This dish consists of a "fried sauce" containing fermented yellow soybean paste and a bit of sweat fermented wheat paste.
+In Mandarin, _zhajiang_ means "fried sauce".
+  - Xiao Mian:
+  -

 ---